Existence of a martingale solution of the stochastic Navier-Stokes equations in unbounded 2D and 3D-domains: Compactness results.

 Let ${H}_{w}$ denote the Hilbert space $H$ endowed with the weak topology.
 Let

 In particular, $\un \to u $ in $\ccal ([0,T];{H}_{w}) $ iff for all $ h \in H $:

 Let us consider the ball

 Let ${\ball }_{w}$ denote the ball $\ball $ endowed with the weak topology.
-It is well-known that ${\ball }_{w}$ is metrizable, see \cite{Brezis}.
+It is well known that ${\ball }_{w}$ is metrizable, see \cite{Brezis}.
 Let $q$ denote the metric compatible with the weak topology on $\ball $.
 Let us consider the following subspace of the space $\ccal ([0,T];{H}_{w})$

 The space $\ccal ([0,T];{\ball }_{w})$ is metrizable with

 Since by the Banach-Alaoglu Theorem ${\ball }_{w}$ is compact, $(\ccal ([0,T];{\ball }_{w}),\varrho )$ is a complete metric space.
 The following lemma says that any sequence $(\un ) \subset \ccal ([0,T];\ball )$ convergent in $\ccal ([0,T];U^{\prime })$ is also convergent in the space $\ccal ([0,T];{\ball }_{w})$.